ZachWolpe/empirical-speed-test/README.md

 ## Build

 Each implementation runs $n$ operations of a combination of $k$ [data structure & algorithm implementations](https://github.com/ZachWolpe/Data-Structures-and-Algorithms), all wrapped in a CPU profiler.
-The results are writen to a `.prof` file that is then profiled externally ([Using my `psuedo-profiler` tool](https://github.com/ZachWolpe/Pseudo-Profiler) for assistance).
+The results are written to a `.prof` file that is then profiled externally ([Using my `psuedo-profiler` tool](https://github.com/ZachWolpe/Pseudo-Profiler) for assistance).

-The algorithms select are common data structures & algorithms that widely used in practice and have well understood theoretical time and space complexity, serving as great benchmarks.
+The algorithms selected are common data structures & algorithms that are widely used in practice and have well-understood theoretical time and space complexity, serving as excellent benchmarks.

 `Machine:: Macbook M1 Pro, 16GB RAM, 10 cores, 2021`